sww1235/connection-diagram-manager/file-format.md

 syntax below.
 When filling out the files, they need to be valid TOML documents.
 See [the TOML documentation](https://toml.io/en/v1.0.0) for more details.

+Per the TOML spec, root tables do not need to be defined if not needed.
+They are defined in the examples below for clarity.

 ### Application Configuration File

 This file must be named `cdm_config.toml` and be in the following list of